hardwario/docs/chester/platform-connectivity/lorawan-radio.md

 To correctly decode RAW binary data you have to use a decoder that outputs values with JSON.

-HARDWARIO is using decoders which can be use in CHIRPSTACK or in Node-RED.
+HARDWARIO is using decoders that can be used in CHIRPSTACK or Node-RED.
 Let's take a look for example at CHESTER Clime [codec](https://github.com/hardwario/chester-sdk/tree/main/applications/clime/codec) folder.

 It contains files: